 You need a better place to store your beverages, and your standard fridge isn’t working anymore.
-A stand-alone beer fridge can provide customized temperature solutions and a place to have your favorite beers right at your fingertips.
+A stand-alone beer fridge or beverage cooler can provide customized temperature solutions and a place to have your favorite beers right at your fingertips.

 Beer fridges give you better temperature controls over your beverages.
 For different types of beers and drinks, you may not always want the same standard temperature.
 With the right fridge, it can expand your storage options and help preserve some of your more delicate beers.

 Our picks for best beer fridges could offer you exactly the fridge you’ve been dreaming of.
-The NewAir, for example, offers you great multipurpose storage for beer while the EdgeStar provides storage for smaller kegs and can convert to a regular fridge later.
-Whether you need something that locks or something with lots of storage, this list has the right option for you.
+The NewAir, for example, offers you great multipurpose storage for beer while the EdgeStar KC3000 provides storage for smaller kegs and can convert to a regular fridge later.
+Whether you need something that locks or one of the best coolers with lots of storage, this list has the right option for you.

 - Best overall: NewAir Beverage Cooler and Refrigerator